Savaw/MIR-summary/Modern Information Retrieval c9a4a6f882a148cf98764fcefb3974a1/Chapter 16 - Flat Clustering 405f3b20520d40b1a6c695193ec958d4.md

 ## Evaluation of clustering

-**internal criterion:** attaining high intra-cluster similarity and low inter cluster similarity (via objective function)
+**internal criterion:** attaining high intra-cluster similarity and low inter-cluster similarity (via objective function)

 alternative to internal criteria → direct evaluation in the application of interest